 Understanding the Drug Schedules Classifications

 Addictive drugs have been around a lot longer than the laws that currently regulate them.
-It wasn’t until 1970 that the U.S. government passed legislation specifically designed to regulate commonly known drugs of abuse in the form of the Comprehensive Drug Abuse Prevention and Control Act.
+It wasn’t until 1970 that the U.S. government passed legislation specifically designed to regulate commonly known drugs of abuse.
+That year, the Comprehensive Drug Abuse Prevention and Control Act was enacted.

-As part of the Act, drug schedules exist as categories of drugs based on their potential for abuse and addiction.
-Anyone caught violating any part of the law is likewise subjected to certain federal and/or state penalties.
+This is what led to the drug schedule classifications we use today.
+These are categories of drugs based on their potential for abuse and addiction.
+Anyone caught violating any part of the law is subject to certain federal and/or state penalties.

 Drug Schedules